 Simple behavioral changes could include:

-- Not engaging excitedly with your dog before leaving the house.
+- Do not engage excitedly with your dog before leaving the house.
 Be calm, quiet, and confident.
 It works the same when you’re coming home as well!

-- Carve out time to walk and socialize the dog.
+- Carve out time to walk and socialize your dog

 Remember, there’s no hurry.
-Assuming you’ve got the go-ahead from the veterinarian, here are the steps:
+Assuming you’ve got the go-ahead from the veterinarian, here are the suggested steps:

 - Decrease the original dose by 1/2 (one-half) for 4 weeks.
 Monitor your dog, and if he continues to do well, halve the dose again after 4 weeks.

 - Wait and monitor for another 2 to 4 weeks.